-In the 1920s, the signs of neurological impairments due to brain injury in boxers were originally recognised and collectively labelled as "punch drunk" syndrome or more formally, dementia pugilistica52.
+In the 1920s, the signs of neurological impairment due to brain injury in boxers were originally recognised and collectively labelled as "punch drunk" syndrome or more formally, dementia pugilistica48.

-Dementia pugilistica, initially thought to occur in boxers only, was clinically characterised by motor, memory, speech and behavioural disturbances and linked to repetitive head impacts.
-Symptoms would worsen over time and the more severe signs (including depression and Parkinsonian symptoms) were more commonly observed after retiring from high impact contact sports52.
+Dementia pugilistica was clinically characterised by motor, memory, speech and behavioural disturbances, and linked to repetitive head impacts.
+Symptoms would worsen over time and the more severe signs (including depression and Parkinsonian symptoms) were more commonly observed after retiring from high impact contact sports48.